nelo-crypto/nelo-crypto/README.md

 [DeBank Overview](https://nelo-crypto.github.io/debank-overview/) - Check all your DeBank information and calculate your entire networth in a single page.

-[Nelo Links](https://nelo-crypto.github.io/nelo-links/) - An encrypted web link manager running over the local network, allowing all your connected devices immediate access to your most used webpages and web links.
+[NeloLinks](https://nelo-crypto.github.io/nelo-links/) - An encrypted web link manager running over the local network, allowing all your connected devices immediate access to your most used webpages and web links.

+[NeloMaths](https://nelo-crypto.github.io/nelo-maths/) - NeloMaths is a collection of crypto related calculators to help you keep on top of things.

 *Nelo Vaults (in development)* - A single place to manage your vaults and periodic contract calls.